 Prerequisites: FAand the following; ODPU 285 and have successfully completed a minimum of 90 credits which must include at least 12 ODPU credits and 6 OPAT credits plus the following credits before the practicum semester: - ABC majors must have completed a minimum of 18 PSYC/ SOCI credits.
-Rotation: Arranged

-A practicum experience with a requirement of 240 supervised hours at placement sites appropriate to the program the student is enrolled in.
+Rotation: Arranged hours at placement sites appropriate to the program the student is enrolled in.
 Prior to starting this practicum, students are required to complete an application process, receive departmental approval, work closely with the practica supervisor in locating placement sites, and comply with published departmental criteria.